Nova A.

 • Quantifiable Variables: Researchers identify and measure variables that can be quantified, such as age, income, or test scores, for precise analysis.

-• Hypothesis Testing: It often involves testing hypotheses and making inferences about populations based on sample data.
+• Hypothesis Testing: It often involves testing research hypotheses and making inferences about populations based on sample data.

 • Cross-Sectional or Longitudinal: Studies can be cross-sectional (data collected at a single point in time) or longitudinal (data collected over an extended period).